 There are specific ways of tying shoelaces that can help prevent heel slippage.
 Among them are:

-- If you have a narrow foot and it keeps on sliding around too much inside the shoes, tighten the laces.
+- If you have a narrow foot and it keeps on sliding around too much inside the shoes, tighten the laces, especially in the midfoot.
 Sometimes, though, this may not be enough.
 So, try lacing them using a pattern in which the lock ends up at the top of the shoes.
 It will help minimize the volume inside the shoe for a more secure fit.

 - The problem with shoelaces is that they constantly get loose.
-They are tight and comfortable in a minute, but before you know it, they are already losing grip, causing the heel of the shoe to slip off of your foot.
+They are tight and comfortable for a minute, but before you know it, they are already losing grip, causing the heel to slip inside the shoe.
 To solve this dilemma, use a bowless tying system.
 This will save you from re-tying the laces every time they get loose.

 The bowless tying system allows you to wear your shoes snuggly without tightening the laces.
 When you pull the laces, they won’t move and will cause a minor pressure on the tongue of the shoes.
 This pressure comes from your heel, hence securing your heel inside the shoes and reducing the risk of tendonitis and similar foot problems.